-We systematically follow these 3 steps when processing your application for skills assessment.
+We systematically follow these 3 steps when processing your application for a skills assessment.

-We review your application form and supporting material.
-This is handled by our assessment team in the International Services section.
+We review your application form and supporting documentation.
+This is handled by the assessment team in our Skilled Migration Services.

-Determine whether suitable or not suitable for migration
+2. Determine if suitable or not suitable for migration

 If you meet all 5 assessment criteria, you are suitable for migration.

 If you do not meet one or more of the criteria, you are not suitable for migration.
 ANMAC will explain why you are not suitable.
 We cannot (by law) provide advice on what you need to do to become suitable.

 Once your skills assessment is complete, ANMAC will email you a Letter of Determination to notify you of the outcome of your assessment.
 The Department of Immigration and Border protection will also receive information related to the outcome your skills assessment electronically.

 - Suitable for migration

 If your Letter of Determination tells you that you are suitable for migration, you can start the visa process through the Department of Immigration and Border Protection.

 If your Letter of Determination informs you that you are not suitable for migration, you cannot start the visa process.
 The letter will explain why you are not suitable.